izaxon/Statechart/statechart-lib/README.md

     - `states`: An array of sub-states.
     - `transitions`: An array of transitions.
   - **Methods**:
+    - `addTransition(state: State, options: TransitionOptions)`: Adds a transition to the state.
     - `run()`: Executes the state machine logic.

 - **Transition**: Defines a transition between states.